lemerch/fillen/README.md

 **NOTICE** - if the field of your class is an array, list or others... and its final type is ignored, then the array itself will be initialized, but its first element will be null.

-**Requirements for classes:** your class should have a default constructor, fields should have public setters.

 But why can Fillen not notice a 'piece of food'? - The thing is that he is limited by his diet)

 ### Heart